akao99998/miiinio/README.md

-hello nice to meet you
-this is for our data cdn so just ignore this github repo
+hello nice to meet you :D, this is for our data cdn so just ignore this github repo